SzaboBoris/Website-Personal-Portofolio/README.md

 ## About

-This project is a personal portfolio website designed to showcase my skills, projects, and experiences as a software engineer.
-The website is built using HTML and CSS, providing a clean and responsive design to highlight my professional background and work samples.
+This is the easiest way to showcase yourself in a website format

 ## Features